top of page

 -

-Grow Kits distributed 1,200 plants + 1,310 seed packets + 80 yards of compost + 60 half wine barrels to 73 schools
+Distributed 1,200 plants, 1,310 seed packets, 80 yards of compost, and 60 half wine barrels to 73 schools through SGN Grow Kits

 -